 After following this course, the student will be able to:

-Design a comprehensive data analysis strategy consistent with the conducted experiment, that creates value for insight and prediction based on the experiment
+Design a comprehensive data analysis strategy consistent with the conducted experiment,

 Translate the results of this strategy into experimentally-relevant information,